crate/cratedb-guide/docs/integrate/airflow/getting-started.md

 :::

 ## Introduction

-This article is the first in a series of articles demonstrating how to effectively use [Apache Airflow](https://airflow.apache.org/) with CrateDB.
+This first article shows how to use [Apache Airflow] with CrateDB to automate recurring queries.
-In this part, we first introduce Apache Airflow and why we should use it for automating recurring queries in CrateDB.

 Then, we cover [Astronomer], the managed Apache Airflow provider, followed by instructions on how to set up the project with [Astronomer CLI].